Sel-en-ium/DisneyPlusSubtitlesOn/README.md

 To set the language:
 * In Firefox, visit `about:addons`
 * Click "Extensions" on the left panel
-* Click on "Disney Plus Subtitles On"
+* Click on "Subtitles On for Disney Plus"
 * Select "Options" tab